aerospike/aerospike-vector-search-examples/README.md

 a larger dataset you can browse image datasets on [Kaggle](https://www.kaggle.com/datasets).

-[This subset](https://www.kaggle.com/datasets/ifigotin/imagenetmini-1000) of the Imagenet dataset is a good reasonable sized one.
+[This subset](https://www.kaggle.com/datasets/ifigotin/imagenetmini-1000) of the Imagenet dataset is a good reasonable sized one (~4000 images) if you remove the `train` folder.

 > [!NOTE]
 > The images from your dataset do not leave your local environment, but the vector embeddings